oilandsugar/ritual-dust/content/folklore/wyrd-terms.md

 +++

 ### Downs
-Rolling hills
+Rolling hills in southern England, The name comes from the Old English dūn (“hill”).

 ### Genius loci
-Protective spirit of a place
+Protective spirit of a place.

 ### Grim
-Old anglo-saxon word for devil
+Old anglo-saxon word for devil.

 ### Hauntology
 Refers to the return or persistence of elements from the past, as in the manner of a ghost, introduced by Jacques Derrida.